Workshops

 Learn the basics of Camtasia for Mac or PC.
 Camtasia is a premium screen recorder with sophisticated video editing.
 CDLI has a limited number of instructor licenses available if you decide this is the tool for you.

-Canvas Assignments iconCanvas Assignments and Quizzes
+Canvas Assignments and Quizzes iconCanvas Assignments and Quizzes

 Assignments and Quizzes are the two most straightforward tools for assessing your students within Canvas.
 This workshop will focus on building different types of assignments and quizzes exploring the different settings.
 We will learn how to add rubrics, set up group work and assign peer reviews.
 This will also be a great opportunity to share your own examples and explore how Canvas will work for you!